mjoo-man/professional-website/content/reddit-arm/index.md

 Part of the class focuses on different control strategies for manipulator arms.
 I was hooked.
 However I had no way of poking round with the control schemes other than with the equations in MATLAB, gross.

-Around this time I had me Dr. Ambrose and agreed to a Phd in his lab.
+Around this time I had met Dr. Ambrose and agreed to a PhD in his brand new lab.
 Prior to this I had saved up a decent chunk of change to self-fund a masters.
 As a phd student I would get my tuition paid for so I would not need the money I saved right away.

 My next logical step?
 I loved 612, and I no longer need to self fund a masters.
-What if I tried to buy an arm to implement some of the things I learned in class?
+What if I tried to buy an arm to implement some of the things I learned in that class?

 great idea.